Mimino666/tc-marathoner/README.md

 2. From command line run: ```marathoner new ColorLinkerMarat```.

-   In your current directory Marathoner will create a new directory named *ColorLinkerMarat* where it will store all files and folders related to ColorLinker match.
+   In your current directory Marathoner will create a new directory named *ColorLinkerMarat* where it will store all its work files related to ColorLinker match.

 3. Go into newly created directory *ColorLinkerMarat* and edit *marathoner.cfg* file.
    Fill out its contents as described in comments inside the file.
-Here is an example of my .cfg file for this match:
+Here is an example of my *marathoner.cfg* file for this match:

    ```
    [marathoner]
    visualizer = c:\Users\Mimino\ColorLinker\ColorLinkerVis.jar
    solution = "c:\Users\Mimino\ColorLinker\ColorLinker.exe"
-   source = c:\Users\Mimino\ColorLinker\ColorLinker\ColorLinker.cpp
+   source = c:\Users\Mimino\ColorLinker\ColorLinker.cpp
    testcase = c:\Users\Mimino\ColorLinker\testcase.txt
    maximize = false
    novis = -novis